By Craig Cochran

 Craig Cochran is the North Metro Regional Manager with Georgia Tech’s Economic Development Institute.
 He has assisted more than 5,000 companies since 1999 in QMS implementation, problem solving, auditing, and performance improvement.
 Cochran is a Certified Quality Manager, Certified Quality Engineer, and Certified Quality Auditor through the American Society for Quality.
 He is certified as a QMS Lead Auditor through Exemplar Global.

 He is the author of numerous books, including ISO 9001:2015 in Plain English, published by Paton Professional.
-His next book, Auditing in Plain English, from which this article was excerpted, will be released in late 2016.
+His next book, Internal Auditing in Plain English, from which this article was excerpted, will be released in late 2016.